The Ultimate Carmel-by-the-Sea Weekend Getaway Guide: 2-Day Itinerary

 Point Lobos State Natural Reserve (located 10 minutes south of Carmel-by-the-Sea) is a must-visit when vacationing in Carmel.
 This reserve is known as the crown jewel of the California State Park system, allowing visitors to enjoy the natural beauty of the coast.
 Note that it costs $10 per vehicle to enter the reserve.

 There are a variety of interconnected trails throughout the area.
-I recommend hiking the Cypress Grove Trail (0.9), and then either hiking or driving down the road to hike the Bird Island Trail (0.8 miles).
+I recommend hiking the Cypress Grove Trail (0.9 miles), and then either hiking or driving down the road to hike the Bird Island Trail (0.8 miles).

 If you’d prefer a guided experience, I recommend booking a 2-hour nature walk through Point Lobos.
 On this tour, an experienced guide will take you to the best areas for seeing wildlife, including seals, otters, deer, and more.